glitchub/nanocom/README.md

-A simple serial comm program with switchable timestamps, hex mode, etc., for use on embedded platforms.
+A simple serial comm program with switchable timestamps, hex mode, sz/rz support, etc, for use on embedded platforms.

 Usage: